Quick Guide for Newly Elected City Officials

 City officials work with planners and other staff members to develop and implement these plans.
 Some cities also have a planning commission appointed by the mayor or council, which typically makes advisory recommendations on long-range plans (such as comprehensive plans) and land use regulations.
 While some planning commissions make decisions on specific development proposals, many cities delegate that authority to a hearing examiner and/or planning staff.

-The Department of Commerce has prepared A Short Course on Local Planning, an excellent (and free) resource for newly elected officials and planning commissioners that includes videos, training workshops, and other documents to introduce you to local planning decisions and responsibilities.
+The Washington State Department of Commerce has prepared A Short Course on Local Planning, an excellent (and free) resource for newly elected officials and planning commissioners that includes videos, training workshops, and other documents to introduce you to local planning decisions and responsibilities.

 As an elected official, it is important to avoid even the appearance of ethical misconduct.
 Unethical behavior can lead to fines, voided contracts, and even removal from office, as well as reduced trust in your city or town government.